openhab/org.openhab.binding.zwave/doc/kwikset/smartcode888_0_0.md

 ### Parameter 47: Motor Load Control

 Allows the device to send motor load alarms
-The configuration parameter 47 uses 1 byte that will allow the user to get / set the value to enable or disable the motor load alarm.
+<p&gtThe configuration parameter 47 uses 1 byte that will allow the user to get / set the value to enable or disable the motor load alarm.
 Setting this byte to 0 will disable the alarm, whereas setting this byte to 1 will enable the alarm.
-If a motor load alarm has been activated and the alarm has been enabled, the alarm will be sent via the Power Management group in the Notification Command Class as a Load Error (0x09).
+If a motor load alarm has been activated and the alarm has been enabled, the alarm will be sent via the Power Management group in the Notification Command Class as a Load Error (0x09). </p&gt
 The following option values may be configured -:

 | Value  | Description |